Methodology

 Forecast + intervals

-12-month-ahead point forecasts with 80% and 95% prediction intervals.
+12-month-ahead point forecasts with 80% confidence bands.
 Forecasts are versioned — every historical forecast is recoverable for audit.

 05